-Cristina is the Senior Manager of Public Affairs at the Canadian Marketing Association (CMA), where she is responsible for managing the Association’s public policy and self-regulatory initiatives.
-Her portfolio includes privacy, emerging technologies (Internet of Things connectivity, self-driving cars, etc.), social media marketing, competition law, interest-based advertising, and digital accessibility.
-Cristina has over 10 years experience in public affairs and public policy.
+Cristina is Director of Government Relations at the Canadian Marketing Association (CMA).
+Her portfolio includes privacy, emerging technologies (Internet of Things, self-driving cars, etc.), e-marketing (anti-spam law, etc.), competition issues and interest-based advertising.
+Cristina has over 10 years experience in government affairs and public policy.

 Cristina is a Certified Privacy Professional (CIPP/C).
-She also holds an MA in International Affairs from the Munk School of Global Affairs (University of Toronto) and a certificate in Digital Marketing from the Canadian Marketing Association.
+She holds an MA in International Affairs from the Munk School of Global Affairs (University of Toronto), and a certificate in Digital Marketing from the Canadian Marketing Association.